QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 Including  lump sum taxes disrupts closed form solution because of how they make  optimal consumption and saving plans   depend on future prices and tax rates.

-Therefore, we compute  equilibriunm  transitional paths by finding a fixed point of a  mapping from sequences to sequences.
+Therefore, we compute  equilibrium  transitional paths by finding a fixed point of a  mapping from sequences to sequences.

   * that fixed point pins down an equilibrium